mindsdb/database-mind-quickstart/README.md

 DATABASE_SCHEMA=database_schema
 ```

-(Optional) If you don't have your own database, you can use our sample database by using these values in your `.env` file:
+(Optional) If you don't have your own database, use our sample database by including these values in your `.env` file:

 ```
 DATABASE_USER=demo_user